-\begin{remark} We note that in \autoref{defn:permissible} one of the reducible algebraic tubes $\sU_1,\dots,\sU_n$ from $X_K^{\an}$ must be a basic tube around the Shivlov boundary since otherwise the condition $\bigcup_{i=1}^n \sU_i= X_K^{\an}$ could not hold. \end{remark}

-We will define our pseudo-metric using reducible algebraic tubes from a permissible open cover as test objects.
+We will define our pseudo-metric using $K$-affinoids from a permissible cover as test objects.

+\begin{remark} Note that for $X_K^{\an}$ a constant $K$-analytic variety, one may always find a finite collection of connected $K$-affinoids $\sV_1,\dots,\sV_n$ in $\mU_{X_K^{\an}}$ such that $\bigcup_{i=1}^n \Int(\sU_i)= X_K^{\an}$.
+Indeed, by \autoref{coro:localbasictubes}, every point $x\in X_K^{\an}$ admits connected $K$-affinoid neighborhood where $x$ is contained in the interior.
+Using these open sets as an open cover of $X_K^{\an}$, compactness of $X_K^{\an}$ tells us that there exists a finite collection of connected $K$-affinoids as described above. \end{remark}

+\begin{remark} At first glance, the second piece of data in \autoref{defn:permissible} may seem unnatural.
+The inclusion of additional connected $K$-affinoids on the constant $K$-analytic varieties $Z_{0,K}^{\an},\dots,Z_{\ell,K}^{\an}$ is crucial if one wants to prove a distance decreasing property for the eventual pseudo-metric.
+We note that the distance decreasing property for the classical Kobayashi pseudo-metric is straightforward to see via definitions.
+We prove a distance decreasing property for our pseudo-metric in \autoref{lemma:distancedecreasing} and the utility of this extra data already appears in Section \ref{sec:vanishing}. \end{remark}

-\begin{remark} The choice of test objects signifies the first departure of our pseudo-metric from the Kobayashi pseudo-metric for complex manifolds and from Cherry's extended pseudo-metric of Berkovich $K$-analytic spaces.
-In \cite{CherryKoba}, Cherry attempts to define a non-Archimedean variant of the Kobayashi pseudo-metric on the rigid points of a $K$-analytic space using the closed unit disk as the test object.
+\begin{remark} The choice of test objects signifies the first departure of our pseudo-metric from the Kobayashi pseudo-metric for complex manifolds and from Cherry's extended pseudo-metric on $K$-analytic spaces.
+In \cite{CherryKoba}, Cherry defines a non-Archimedean variant of the Kobayashi pseudo-metric on the rigid points of a $K$-analytic space using the closed unit disk as the test object.